tonypowl/popeye/README.md

 ## Notes
 This project was more of an experiment to see how far I could go with free/limited APIs.
-If proper credits or a self-hostable open-source text-to-video model become available, the backend can be updated to replace the placeholder with real generated content.
+If you could suggest a free open-source text-to-video model that  i could use, the backend can be updated to replace the placeholder with real generated content in a few days (ill take my time with it, this was very rushed)

 ---